Netanyahu Pledges Retaliation Against Iran and Houthi Attack on Israel

 Photo: Ohad Zwigenberg/AP/TT

-"A crater has been formed here, tens of meters wide and tens of meters deep," says police officer Yair Hezroni in a video filmed on site.
+"A crater has been formed here, tens of meters wide and tens of meters deep," says police officer Yair Hezroni in a video filmed on the spot.

-Sirens sounded in parts of Israel before the attack, and the military reports that several attempts were made to stop the projectile.
-Israel's advanced air defense failed to shoot it down for some reason, the Israeli military reports.
+Sirens sounded in parts of Israel before the assault and the military says that several attempts were made to stop the projectile.
+But Israel's advanced air defense failed to shoot it down.
+An initial investigation shows that a "technical problem" caused a targeting system to malfunction, the Israeli Air Force announces.

-The Houthi movement, which controls large parts of Yemen, has repeatedly attacked Israel with rockets and drones that have traveled far.
-It has also directed many attacks against Israel-related targets in the Red Sea.
-The Iran-backed movement says it is acting in solidarity with the Palestinians in war-torn Gaza.
+The Huthi movement, which controls large parts of Yemen, has repeatedly attacked Israel with rockets and drones that have traveled long distances.
+They have also directed many attacks against Israel-related targets in the Red Sea.
+The Iran-backed movement says it is acting in solidarity with the Palestinians in war-torn Gaza – also during Sunday's attack.

 Loading related articles...